offsoc/onionplan/docs/appendixes/acme.md

 This section is a work-in-progress scenario evaluation for ways that CAA descriptor fields can be checked during issuance/validation or evaluation.

-Please refer to the following threads for the related discussion:
+Please also refer to the following related discussions and presentations:

 * [Options to get CAA without operating a whole Tor client · Issue #2 · AS207960/acme-onion](https://github.com/AS207960/acme-onion/issues/2)
 * [[Acme] Obtaining the Tor hidden service descriptor for draft-ietf-acme-onion](https://mailarchive.ietf.org/arch/msg/acme/LMYC_Ou41E_9RuaVSYPr7SIhCCc/)
+* [[cabf\_validation] Draft Minutes of Validation Subcommittee - Sept.
+7, 2023](https://lists.cabforum.org/pipermail/validation/2023-September/001927.html)
+* [CAA and ACME for Onions](https://magicalcodewit.ch/cabf-2023-09-07-slides/) (slides discussing approaches for checking CAA fields)

 #### For the CAA field check